iluwatar/java-design-patterns/abstract-factory/README.md

 ---
-title: "Comprehensive Guide to Abstract Factory Pattern in Java | Java Design Patterns Examples & Usage"
+title: "Comprehensive Guide to Abstract Factory Pattern in Java: Java Design Patterns Examples & Usage"
 description: "Learn the Abstract Factory pattern in Java with real-world examples, class diagrams, and tutorials.
 Understand its intent, applicability, benefits, and known uses to enhance your design pattern knowledge."
 category: Creational
 language: en